Tails Dog Walking Index · Field report — August 2026

 How many times a day is normal?

-Every tracked walk asks owners whether their dog pooped, and how many times.
-Rolled up to one dog per day, the population shows how often dogs actually go — and what a normal daily count looks like.
+Owners can record poop during a tracked walk or with a standalone quick log.
+Rolled up to one dog per day, those observations show how often dogs actually go — and what a normal daily count looks like.

 Daily poop frequency